GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/index.md

 - [FAQ: Impact of user-initiated data clearing on attribution reports](/docs/privacy-sandbox/attribution-reporting-data-clearing/)
 - [Migration guide (Chrome 92): Conversion Measurement API to Attribution Reporting API](/docs/privacy-sandbox/attribution-reporting-migration/)

+## See the timeline

+- Head over to the [Privacy Sandbox timeline](https://privacysandbox.com/timeline) for an overview of the various stages of development for this API.
+- The [Attribution Reporting status overview](/docs/privacy-sandbox/attribution-reporting-introduction/#status) is a detailed view of the status of different features within the API.

 ## Try out the API

 Try out the [demo](https://goo.gle/demo-event-level-conversion-measurement-api) to see the API in